One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 - Put your ideas in a spreadsheet and prioritize: Ok, let’s get this list a little more organized now.
 Start a spreadsheet and include your keyword, estimated search volume, difficulty, and opportunity (You should be able to get all this info from the keyword tool you use).
 Looking at all these, assign a priority to each one either on a scale of 1-5 or a basic High-Medium-Low.
 Join my free blogging course to grab my editorial calendar template.

 - Outline content that hits all three key needs: Take your top priorities and set deadlines for them.
-Look for topics that hit all three key needs: Fits your content pillars, are genuine needs of your readers, and have some traffic potential.
+Look for topics that hit all three key needs: Fits your content pillars, are genuine needs of your readers, and have some potential to drive traffic to your website in the long run.

 If I'm still left needing more blog post ideas, I'll turn to even more creative tactics...